cs-education/sysbuild/README.md

 `git push origin my_awesome_feature_branch`

 5. [Create a pull request](https://help.github.com/articles/creating-a-pull-request) for merging into `master`.
 Wait for someone to review your code and merge your changes.
-Make sure to follow the code guidelines below.
+Make sure you followed the code guidelines below.

 ## Code guidelines ##
 * We have an [editor config](https://github.com/angrave/sysbuild/blob/master/.editorconfig) file for maintaining a consistent coding style.